eoPortal

 The Biomass space segment comprises a single LEO (Low Earth Orbit) satellite platform carrying the SAR instrument.
 The SAR antenna is based on a large deployable reflector (12 m circular projected aperture) with an offset feed array and a single beam.
 The satellite configuration is strongly constrained by the accommodation of the very large reflector antenna inside the Vega launcher.
 This large antenna must be folded for launch and deployed in orbit to form a stable aperture throughout the mission’s life.

-Figure 5: Artist's rendition of the BIOMASS satellite configurations (image credit: Airbus DS)
+Figure 4: Artist's rendition of the BIOMASS satellite configurations (image credit: Airbus DS)

-Harris Corporation has been selected by Airbus Defence and Space UK, the builder of the Biomass satellite, to provide a 12-meter deployable reflector and precision boom assembly for this carbon-monitoring craft (Figure 5).
+Harris Corporation has been selected by Airbus Defence and Space UK, the builder of the Biomass satellite, to provide a 12-meter deployable reflector and precision boom assembly for this carbon-monitoring craft.
 31) The Harris deployable reflector is a major component of the SAR antenna and enables the Biomass satellite to obtain a high level of map accuracy not attainable by ground measurement techniques alone.
 With more than 80 reflectors in orbit, Harris is the leading supplier of large reflector apertures and deployable mesh reflector-feed antenna systems.

 Mission Status